not-matt/not-matt/README.md

 ### About Me

 Hello!
 I'm Matthew.
-Recently graduated from Edinburgh and looking for employment in tech.
+Recently graduated from University of Edinburgh and looking for employment in tech.